• London EC2A 4NE, United Kingdom

 Choosing the Right Mesh Count

-One of the secrets to achieving precise and detailed Screen Printing in London lies in selecting the appropriate mesh count for your project.
+One of the secrets to achieving precise and detailed Screen Printing London lies in selecting the appropriate mesh count for your project.
 The mesh count refers to the number of threads per inch in the screen fabric, and it determines the level of detail and ink deposit on the substrate.

 For fine details and intricate designs, a higher mesh count, such as 230 or 305, should be used.
 These higher counts provide finer thread spacing, allowing for greater precision in capturing intricate design elements.
 On the other hand, for bolder designs or heavier ink deposits, a lower mesh count, such as 110 or 156, is more suitable.
 This allows for a higher ink volume, resulting in more opaque and vibrant prints.